 The need to renew planning controls for Precinct 47 provides an opportunity to achieve a positive urban renewal outcome that meets the employment and housing needs of the Marrickville LGA.
-Based on an identified demand for a new mix of non-retail business premises, including creative industries, homeware showrooms, food wholesaling and offices, the Master Plan for Precinct 47 seeks to ensure that the precinct can transition to grown and modernise employment to better reflect the precinct's location, access to infrastructure and local employment needs whilst maintaining half of the precinct for viable light industrial uses.
+Based on an identified demand for a new mix of non-retail business premises, including creative industries, homeware showrooms, food wholesaling and offices, the Master Plan for Precinct 47 seeks to ensure that the precinct can transition organically and gradually into a modern mixed employment precinct that better takes advantage of the precinct's location, access to infrastructure and local employment needs whilst maintaining half of the precinct for viable light industrial uses.
 The transition away from noisy and polluting industries also presents an opportunity to integrate new housing create a vibrant mixed-use precinct to meet demand for housing generated by population growth, changing demographics and address the need for more affordable and accessible housing.

-The report has documented and assessed the capability of the land to be rezoned for mixed business and residential uses, and has examined the strategic environmental, economic, social and infrastructure implications associated with the proposal.
-Based on the information provided in the specialist assessments, we have concluded that there is clear strategic merit for the proposal to progress to detailed planning and assessment.
-In light of the above we recommend that Council and the Gateway Panel support the Planning Proposal.
+This Planning Report and accompanying specialist reports documents and assesses the capability of the land to be rezoned for mixed business and residential uses, and has examined the strategic environmental, economic, social and infrastructure implications associated with the proposal.
+Based on the information provided in the specialist assessments, we have concluded that there is clear strategic planning, design and land use merit for the proposed LEP Amendments.